 The MCG is the home to AFL (season running from March to September) and cricket (season running from November to February) and with seating available for 100,000 people it is one of the biggest arenas in the world.
 Not only can you watch a sporting spectacle you can also tor the stadium and learn about the history and home of all sports in Melbourne.

 Did you know the Melbourne Cricket Ground held the Melbourne Olympic Games in 1956 and Pope John Paul II held a mass here on his visit in 1986?

 Opening hours: This will depend on your activity

 Shrine of Remembrance

 The Shrine of Remembrance is a War Memorial to honour all who served in the Australian Military.
 It is the National War Memorial of Victoria and is the largest in the State.
 This makes the Shrine of Remembrance a top Melbourne tourist attraction for anyone who loves history.

-You will find the museum here with many displays from Returned Soldiers and their families who have donated items, letters and stories to be handed down to the next generations.
+You will find the museum at the Royal Botanic Gardens featuring many displays from Returned Soldiers and their families who have donated items, letters and stories to be handed down to the next generations.